 Since 1997, UNODC Computer Based Training (which was the predecessor of eLearning distributed on CDs and installed on computers) was appreciated by national governments and donors due to its tangible advantages and massive capacity to deliver training in more than 50 countries.
 The new on-line technology and phasing out of CBT required a new global training solution which would allow all end users to be brought together.
 As a result, in 2010 the UNODC Global eLearning Programme were created and is now a valuable asset for UNODC technical assistance.

 Currently, through the Global eLearning Platform UNODC is timely developing, publishing, and delivering up-to-date training courses composed of modules in different languages.
 Training modules covering key themes can be combined to offer customized courses addressing specific needs.
 Subjects range from Smuggling of Migrants to Human Trafficking, Border Control, Wildlife Crime, Forensics, Intelligence and other subjects.
 More importantly, eLearning corroborates Human Rights and HIV/AIDS global awareness compliance of such measures.
-At present, 84 training modules and 20 courses are available in English and some are also available in Thai, Spanish, French, Sinhala, Burmese, Chinese, Bahasa, Khmer, and Vietnamese.
+At present, 222 training modules and 20 courses are available in English and some are also available in Thai, Spanish, French, Sinhala, Burmese, Chinese, Bahasa, Khmer, and Vietnamese and Lao.

 List of the Training Courses in the eLearning Platform:

 - Land Border Interdiction

 - Crime Scene Investigation